kubestash/docs/docs/guides/volumes/pvc/index.md

 **Verify Backup:**

-When backup session is complete, KubeStash will update the respective `Repository` object to reflect the backup.
-Check that the repository `gcs-repository` has been updated by the following command,
+When backup session is complete, KubeStash will update the respective `Repository` to reflect the latest state of backed up data.

 ```bash
 $ kubectl get repositories -n demo